Medications for Bipolar Disorder

 According to the American Psychiatric Association's (APA) most recent guidelines for treating bipolar disorder -- which haven't been formally updated since 2002 -- the first-line therapy for bipolar patients with severe mania or mixed episodes is an antipsychotic medication combined with either lithium or the anticonvulsant Depakote (valproate).

 Lithium is one of the oldest and least expensive mood-stabilizing mediations for bipolar disorder.
 Lithium is administered as a salt available under the generic names of lithium carbonate and lithium citrate.
 Available in capsule, tablet, or liquid form, lithium may have the trade name of Lithobid, Lithane, Lithonate, Lithotabs, Cibalith-S, and others.

-Findings show that lithium is effective in reducing symptoms and frequency of episodes with a response rate of 70% to 80% for the initial manic phase of bipolar disorder.
+Findings show that lithium is effective in reducing symptoms and frequency of episodes with a response rate of up to 70% to 80% for the initial manic phase of bipolar disorder.
 In addition, studies show that lithium effectively reduces the risk of suicide at least six fold.